Payment Reporting for Treasury Disbursing Officers

 The Policy and Oversight Division (POD) of Fiscal Service will review NTDO compliance and will report to NTDOs on the status of their compliance.
 POD will provide assistance to NTDOs not in compliance or those requesting assistance with proper reporting.

 Payment Information Repository (PIR)

-NTDO agencies must report their payment TAS/BETC classifications daily on the date of the payment through PIR using the Standard Reporting Format (SRF).
+NTDO federal entities must report to PIR, payment and returned payment or other debit activities that affect the TGA to include TAS/BETCs, and PIR reports those transactions to CARS.
+The only exception to this requirement is transactions that are specifically identified by Treasury as not going through PIR.
+Payment TAS/BETC classifications must be reported daily on the date of the payment through PIR using the Standard Reporting Format (SRF).
 The PIR will report summarized TAS/BETCs to CARS.

 Submission of Files

-As outlined in the PIR SRF, agencies must submit the files to PIR by 8 p.m.
-Eastern / 7 p.m.
+As outlined in the PIR SRF, federal entities must submit files to PIR by 8 p.m.
+Eastern/7 p.m.
 Central Time on the date of payment.
 The “date of payment” is defined below for various methods of payment.

-Note: Agencies that do not submit payments with the TAS/BETC classified on the SRF on the date of payment will have their vouchers default in CARS to the default TAS/BETC defined in SAM for payment transactions.
-Then, the agency must reclassify the voucher in the CARS Classification Transaction Accountability (CTA) module.
-Agencies must clear the default account by the third workday after month-end or it negatively impacts the quarterly scorecard that is sent to agencies’ Chief Financial Officers.
+Note: Federal entities that do not submit payments with the TAS/BETC classified on the SRF on the date of payment will have their vouchers default in CARS to the default TAS/BETC defined in SAM for payment transactions.
+Then, the federal entity must reclassify the voucher in the CARS Classification Transaction Accountability (CTA) module.
+Federal entities must clear the default account by the third workday after month-end or it negatively impacts the quarterly scorecard that is sent to federal entities’ Chief Financial Officers.